Djcharles26/pymongoose/README.md

 for user in users:
     user = User.parse(user)
 ```
-This will return a cursor of elements, which can be parsed into User model for a better management
+This will return a cursor of elements, which can be parsed into User model for a better management.

 ### Find one function:
 ```python